 I also want you to know that this article is LOADED with tips to help you prepare for labor and delivery from an actual L&D nurse.
 Her name is Liesel Teen, and you might recognize her as @mommy.labornurse on Instagram!
 Liesel is a labor & delivery nurse who helps educate moms about birth and what’s to come!
 She also has a WEALTH of birth information on her blog, MommyLaborNurse.

 DISCLAIMER:This post is for information and educational purposes ONLY & does not constitute medical advice by any means.
 If you think you need medical attention, please consult with your medical provider!

 Labor in itself is the act of your uterus contracting to end with birthing a baby!
 Aka: Childbirth!

 It’s important to know that “when” you should go to the hospital for labor will vary per person.
-You should also be thinking about your commute to the hospital, will there be traffic, etc…
+You should also be thinking about your commute to the hospital, will there be traffic, do you know where to park, etc…

 The rule of thumb is that once you’re in “active labor“, you should be on your way or at the hospital.

 If you’re having a home birth, you will likely be in contact with your midwife during this time and she will be there guiding you through the process.

 If this is your first pregnancy and you are feeling a little flustered and unsure when to head out to the hospital, simply give your healthcare team a call (or better yet, ask your partner to call for you) and they will provide extra support to help you determine when to head into the hospital.